Most Gulf markets extend gains on rate cuts; regional tensions weigh

 Monetary policy in the Gulf Cooperation Council often aligns with the Fed’s decisions as most regional currencies are pegged to the U.S. dollar.

-Saudi Arabia’s benchmark index gained 0.4%, with aluminium products manufacturer Al Taiseer Group rising 1% and ACWA Power Company advancing 3.9%.
+Saudi Arabia’s benchmark index gained 0.6%, with aluminium products manufacturer Al Taiseer Group rising 3.2%.

 Comments